 Travel products.
 Also as soon as possible, travel will resume and people will be eager to make up for the time lost.
 Travel clothes, swimwear, luggage items and the like will see a great increase in sales as travel bans lift up.

 Loungewear.
-It will stay and even grow as more people discovered it now and recognize it as a proper clothing category to shop.
+It will stay and even grow as more people discovered it now and consumer attitudes towards it have changed.
 More people will continue working from home as societies try to prolong anti-epidemic measures and this means more of us are sick of their “home wear” and need to feel dressed for work without actually dressing up.

 Classic fashion styles.
 Those of us who live in 4-season climates are missing out on a whole season at the moment.
 Fashion-forward people complain jokingly that they had prepared all those new outfits for spring but will never get to wear them.
 The quarantine has a sobering effect and people are realizing buying trendy clothes all the time is not worth it.
 So there will be a shift towards more classic styles that will last beyond one season.